kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md

 \(5\) Appropriate rotorcraft-load combination flight manual.

 \(c\) The test of skill requires appropriate maneuvers for each class requested.
-The appropriate maneuvers for each load class must be demonstrated in the rotorcraft prescribed in §133.19.
+The appropriate maneuvers for each load class must be demonstrated in the rotorcraft prescribed in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.19   Rotorcraft.|§133.19]].

 \(1\) Takeoffs and landings.